tangentsoft/pidp8i/README.md

 <a id="runtime"></a>
 ## Runtime Configuration

-The `pidp8i` command may be configured by the optional `pidp8i.rc` file, located by default in `/opt/pidp8i/etc/`.
-This is a Bourne shell script which is sourced by `pidp8i` if it exists, and recognizes the following
+The `pidp8i` command may be configured by the `pidp8i.rc` file, located by default in `/opt/pidp8i/etc/`.
+This is a Bourne shell script which is sourced by `pidp8i` if it exists which may set the following variables for the `pidp8i` script to affect how it works:
-variables:

 <a id="rc-screen-manager"></a>